Seeds of Goodness: Integrating Hemp Hearts to your diet.

-The seeds of hemp are hard and brown in color, the size of a popcorn kernel.
+The seeds of hemp are hard and brown in colour, the size of a popcorn kernel.
 The soft white and light green part inside these seeds is what is referred to as hemp hearts.
 Without the outer shell, the overall percentage of essential vitamins, fatty acids and protein is concentrated in hemp hearts, making them an invaluable source of nutrition.
 Moreover, without the shell, the seed is lighter on the gut and easier to digest.

 Hemp seeds are a complete source of protein and are slowly gaining fame for being an all-rounded and sustainable source of health.
 They provide all the essential amino acids, which are the building blocks for all proteins.
 Since the human body cannot produce all of these required acids, a person must gain them through their diet.